Maggots cleaning wounds Cupcake Tutorial

 These creepy cupcakes recreate the medical practice of using live fly larvae to clean wounds.
 The marzipan is perfect for skin and maggots and will get you an amazing reaction at your Halloween party.

 These were originally for an event at the beautiful, Victorian Barts Pathology Museum London – a hidden gem for fans of human specimens.

 - As many cupcakes as you please – each with around 0.5 to 1cm deep frosting/buttercream

 - Red, and black food colouring

-- White Marzipan (leave as is or colour to desired skin tone)
+- White Marzipan (leave as is or colour to desired skin tone with gel colours)

 - Sugar syrup or edible piping gel

 - Using a round cutter that is at least a size bigger than the top of your cupcakes cut a circle of thinly rolled marzipan for each cupcake.

 - Place the marzipan over the buttercream top and with your hands smooth around the top of the cupcake.
 This locks your buttercream in.